Dakavon/ETHprague2023/documentation/PartialCarbonRetirementCollectModule_Layout.md

 - if retirement fails, the retirementAmount should go to publisher, minus lens fee
   - publisher has inventive to perform retirement later
   - lens fee so that this system cannot be gamed
+- OR:
+  - check if failures can really happen that often
+  - treat module as PoC, before lens V2, and see how it goes

 ### fair lens fee
 - fee for lens treasury should be only charged on amount that goes to publisher, not retirement amount